 Ross joined Watsi on September 19th, 2016.
 Six years ago, Ross joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ross' most recent donation supported Victor, a three-year-old boy from Tanzania, to fund leg surgery so she can walk and play.
+Ross' most recent donation supported Zawadi, a toddler from Tanzania, to fund leg surgery so she can walk and play.

 Ross has funded healthcare for 67 patients in 11 countries.